Matthias Vanden Borre

-Matthias Vanden Borre (born 14 May 1984) is a Belgian lawyer and politician for the New Flemish Alliance.
+Matthias Vanden Borre (born 14 May 1987) is a Belgian lawyer and politician for the New Flemish Alliance.

-Borre was born in Dundee, Scotland.
+Vanden Borre was born in Dundee, Scotland.
 He studied political science at KU Leuven and a master's degree in law at Ghent University.
 He then worked as a lawyer and an assistant to former N-VA leader Geert Bourgeois.
 Since 2018, he has been a municipal councilor in Brussels.
 In 2019, he was elected to the Parliament of the Brussels-Capital Region on second place on the N-VA's list.

-In April 2021, Borre was assaulted by a gang while out walking in Brussels which left him with physical injuries.
+In April 2021, Vanden Borre was assaulted by a gang while out walking in Brussels which left him with physical injuries.